 Price Position and Structural State

-RedStone (RED) closed at 0.1191 USDT on May 29, 2026, up 1.10%.
+RedStone (RED) closed at 0.1017 USDT on July 16, 2026, down 5.57%.
 The asset now sits in a sideways structure near the bottom of its 55-day range.
-Current 55-day support is near 0.1 USDT, with resistance near 0.2356 USDT.
-A daily close below 0.1 USDT would confirm a downside regime shift.
+Current 55-day support is near 0.0856 USDT, with resistance near 0.1429 USDT.
+A daily close below 0.0856 USDT would confirm a downside regime shift.
 A hold near support would keep price inside the range.

 Moving Averages and Trend Context